vgoperations/vgpsms/docs/source/index.rst

-Welcome Voigo SMS Web Client Documentation
+Voigo SMS Web Client Documentation
 ===================================

 The Voigo SMS Web Client Documentation provides comprehensive guidance on using your custom-built SMS web client.
 Designed for our customers, the web client allows you to send and receive SMS and MMS messages conveniently.
 It supports the use of multiple SMS-enabled numbers, which can be shared among multiple users.
 Users can send messages with customized pre-pended content.
 Inbound messages can be automatically forwarded to other SMS numbers or email addresses.
 The system includes a customizable auto-reply system, enabling users to set up personalized automated responses.
 Moreover, all forwarding and auto-reply features can be scheduled according to individual preferences and requirements, allowing for a high degree of customization and automation.